 EVERY intersection is a potential friction point and it’s here that we get to exercise our most active, engaged, and communicative technique.

 Finally, there’s the less-scary-than-it-sounds, “Emergency Quick Turn”.
 If for some reason, you get stuck in the “Hook-Zone”, keep this in mind.
-It’s kind of funny how easy it is to do.
 If you’re paying attention to the behavior of cars around you, their right turns come as no surprise.
-(Sometimes, I think I know they’re going to make the move before they do!)
-I get ready, and as they turn right right in front of me (intentional double-word wording), I simply turn right too.
+I get ready, and if indeed they do turn right, I simply turn right too.
 I’ve done this a dozen times.
-The League teaches it as a parking lot skill, and it is nice if you’ve tried it in a practice environment.
+The League teaches the Quick Turn as a parking lot skill, and it is nice if you’ve tried it in a practice environment.

 Gaining their Respect